-The proposed Red Hawk Wildlite Preserver Following interesting to located in a transition wildland area: Fuels are writtened of cakbrush/mtn maple, Aspen, and mixed confers.
-The slopes from the adjacent drainage (Parley's canyon) provide conditions for a wildfire to exhibit increased rates of spread and add-te-the difficulty of control problems:
+The proposed Red Hawk Wildlite Preserver Fuels are written of coaked to a transition wildland area: Fuels are written of coakbrush/mtn maple, Aspen, and mixed configers.
+The slopes from the adjacent drainage (Parley's canyon) provide conditions for a wildfire to exhibit increased rates of spread and add to the

-^{&#}x27;Wildfire Hazards and Residential Development.
+'Wildfire Hazards and Residential Development.